Part 2, The Allies Return

 A contemporary watercolor by US Navy combat artist Dwight Shepler, showing USS Emmons (DD-457) bombarding Fox Green on "Omaha" beach on 6 June 1944.
 US Navy Art Collection, Washington, D C

-Meanwhile, the Allied air support swept overhead the D-Day beaches – 171 British and USAAF squadrons.
+Meanwhile, the Allied air support swept overhead the D-Day beaches – 171 British and USAAF combat squadrons.
 Fifteen squadrons provided shipping cover, 54 provided beach cover, 33 undertook bomber escort and offensive fighter sweeps, another 33 struck at targets inland from the landing area, and 36 provided direct air support to invading forces.
 Despite the massed air attacks, the seaborne forces discovered that the German defenses were largely intact when they came ashore.

 This was particularly true at “Omaha” Beach.
 When it came to assault areas, the “Omaha” sector was the longest stretch of beach in Normandy, running for over 10 kilometers (6 miles) from the coastal town Port-en-Bessin to the mouth of the Vire River.